 THE CAROL D. AND HENRY P. PENDERGRASS CHAIR IN RADIOLOGY.
 Established by family and friends in 1997, the Carol D. and Henry Pendergrass Chair is the first endowed chair in the Department of Radiology and Radiological Sciences.
 The chair honors Dr. Pendergrass, a gifted professor of radiology and radiological sciences who served Vanderbilt and his profession with distinction, and his late wife, Carol.
-His research in the early diagnosis and detection of disease through medical imaging, along with his involvement in postgraduate and continuing medical education, helped establish the Department of Radiology and Radiological Sciences at Vanderbilt as one of the nation's leading centers for radiological research, education, and patient care.
+His research in the early diagnosis and detection of disease through medical imaging, along with his involvement in post-graduate and continuing medical education, helped establish the Department of Radiology and Radiological Sciences for radiological sciences for radiological research, education, and patient care.